 Securing a self-hosted website and website security is a very crucial factor.
-Especially important if you have moved or planning to move to a self-hosted site on word press or any other platform.
-It is very important that you do not take security lightly.
+Especially important if you have moved or planning to move to a self-hosted site on WordPress or any other platform.
+You mustn't take security lightly.

 There are simple ways to secure your site for free using plugins and some other simple options that are listed below.
 Hope you find them useful.